How to use the YouTube Content Verification Tool

 2. Searching for videos

-- Enter search criteria in the search box in the upper right.
+- Enter search criteria in the search box.

 - You can enter keywords in the search box, which YouTube will try to match to video titles, descriptions, tags and other metadata.
 Entering @username or @channel ID will surface videos from a specific uploader.
-You can also click the down-arrow button next to the search box to apply filters based on other criteria, such as the length of the video or upload date.
+You can also apply filters based on other criteria, such as the length of the video or upload date.

 - Videos related to your search terms will be displayed.
 Adjacent to each video is a small checkbox.